Corinnidae Aetius

 Zhang, Mu & Zhang, 2022 First record of the genus Aetius O: 11, f.
 4A-B, 5A-D, 9B doi:10.3897/BDJ.10.e96594

-Distribution Map for Aetius bicuspidatus Yamasaki, 2020
+Distribution of Aetius bicuspidatus Yamasaki, 2020

 Scroll